Diabetes and lower limb complications: 85% of amputations are avoidable and other patient harm can be reduced with appropriate, timely care.

 Michael Edmonds is a Consultant Diabetologist and has commented on the report.
 The findings of the investigation conclude that healthcare professionals need to increase their understanding of the sequence of events that leads to amputation, learn and then practice the skills to intervene to halt the downward spiral to major amputation.

 The report makes recommendations to improve patient care and proposes certain standards which should be put into practice and regularly reviewed.
-It is hoped that, by doing this, the preventable loss of limbs due to diabetes be reduced and the trend to the increasing number of major amputations in England be reversed.
+It is hoped that, by doing this, the preventable loss of limbs due to diabetes be reduced and the trend of the increasing number of major amputations in England be reversed.

-NHS Resolution have analysed the statistics, and since 2013, there has been an increase in the number and value of medical negligence claims involving patients with diabetes-related lower limb complications.
+NHS Resolution has analysed the statistics, and since 2013, there has been an increase in the number and value of medical negligence claims involving patients with diabetes-related lower limb complications.
 The majority of claims have involved patients with a diabetic foot ulcer who went on to undergo a major lower limb amputation.
 Michael Edmonds explains that all possible lessons should be learnt from the circumstances surrounding such amputations and patient safety improved.

 A thematic analysis of 92 claims of negligence for lower limb problems involving patients with diabetes was undertaken.
 This revealed themes of unacceptable delays in diagnosis and referral to a specialist care unit.
 It is now accepted that in the practice of modern diabetes care, the Multidisciplinary Diabetic Foot Team can reduce amputations.
 The report regrets the “absence of integrated multi-disciplinary care despite multiple disciplines being involved”.